satori-chatbots/user-simulator/README.md

 ```
   By using this function, an LLM creates a list following the instructions provided by the user inside the parenthesis.
   This function can be used alone in the list or accompanied by other items added by the user.
 When used with other items,
-  the "any()" function will exclude these items from the list generation in case they're related to the instruction.
+  the "any()" function will exclude these items from the list generation process in case they're related to the instruction.
 Multiple
   "any()" functions can be used inside the list.
-  Note that if any amount is specified in the prompt, the "any()" function will create a list with an unpredictable amount of items.
+  Note that if no amount is specified in the prompt, the "any()" function will create a list with an unpredictable amount of items.

-  Other option available in this field is the possibility to add personalized list functions to create data lists.
+  The possibility to add personalized list functions to create data lists is another option available in this field,
+  as shown in the example below.

 ```
   - number: